What is stalking?

 Threaten to hurt you, your family, friends, or pets.

 Find out about you by using public records or online search services, hiring investigators, going through your garbage, or contacting friends, family, neighbors, or co-workers.

 Post information or spreading rumors about you on the Internet, in a public place, or by word of mouth.

 Do other actions that control, track, or frighten you.

-What should I do if someone is making me feel unsafe, is following me, or is harassing me?
+What can I do if someone is making me feel unsafe, is following me, or is harassing me?